dotnet/docs-maui/docs/xaml/fundamentals/get-started.md

 }
 ```

 The `OnButtonClicked` method is defined as `async` because the `DisplayAlert` method is asynchronous and should be prefaced with the `await` operator, which returns when the method completes.
-Because this method obtains the `Button` firing the event from the `sender` argument, the same handler could be used for multiple buttons.
+Because this method obtains the <xref:Microsoft.Maui.Controls.Button> firing the event from the `sender` argument, the same handler could be used for multiple buttons.

 ## Next steps